myConsciousness/myConsciousness/README.md

 > Shinya Kato 🌮 @shinyakato.dev 2024-04-25T04:26:03.632Z
 >
 > I have released a package bluesky v0.15.18 for Dart/Flutter :) This release includes the addition of savedFeedsPrefV2 to preference

 ---

-> Shinya Kato 🌮 @shinyakato.dev 2024-04-23T09:22:30.057Z
->
-> I deployed @apod.shinyakato.dev to AWS Lambda, but the official custom runtime for Dart was a dinosaur and I had to implement it myself

----
 <!-- MY-BSKY_TIMELINE:END -->